rclone/rclone/MANUAL.md

 This can be used with the `--stats-one-line` flag for a simpler display.

-Note: On Windows until[this bug](https://github.com/Azure/go-ansiterm/issues/26)
-is fixed all non-ASCII characters will be replaced with `.` when `--progress` is in use.
+Note: On Windows until [this bug](https://github.com/Azure/go-ansiterm/issues/26) is fixed all non-ASCII characters will be replaced with `.` when `--progress` is in use.